 If your home has multiple points of entry, such as both a front and side door, identify one that makes the most sense for everyday entry.
 The best spot for your back-to-school sanitizing station might not be the same as your normal preferred entrance.
 If one door provides more storage space or closer access to a sink, for example, that could be the best choice.
 This area should have enough room to store a few sanitizing essentials as well as surfaces or hooks to catch backpacks, lunch bags, and other essentials.

 2. Provide sanitizing and disinfecting products.

-Establish a handy way to clean as soon as you get home.
-If your chosen entry opens into a laundry room with a utility sink, for example, plan to wash your hands immediately upon return.
+Establish a handy way to clean up as soon as you get home.
+If your chosen entry opens into a laundry room with a utility sink, for example, plan to have kids wash hands immediately upon return.
 Otherwise, provide hand sanitizer in an easily accessible spot, such as on a wall-mounted shelf or inside a caddy of cleaning products on an entryway bench.
 Choose a touchless hand sanitizer dispenser ($60, Bed Bath & Beyond) to help curb the spread of germs further.
 If desired, keep a container of disinfecting wipes close by so you can easily sanitize your phone, keys, doorknob, light switch, and other high-touch areas.

 3. Create a cleaning system for masks.